sachin-panayil/automated-codejson-generator/README.md

 ### Option 1: Direct Push

 This approach tries to push directly to the branch using a Personal Access Token, but falls back to creating a pull request if the direct push fails.
 When users need to edit code.json, they should create a PR which will automatically validate their changes.
+Refer to this [section] of the README(https://github.com/DSACMS/automated-codejson-generator?tab=readme-ov-file#setting-up-personal-access-token-pat) for a guide to create the needed Personal Access Token.

 ```yaml
 name: Update Code.json